synfig/synfig/README.md

 We're currently in the [process of switching to CMake build system][cmake] and you're welcome to take part in testing and improving it.

+#### Debian/Ubuntu
+1. Download the appimage file from the website.
+2. In your terminal, run `sudo apt-get install synfigstudio`

+#### Windows
+1. Download the `.exe` file from the website.
+2. Run the file.
+A wizard will then guide you through the rest of the installation.

+#### Mac OS
+1. Download the `.dmg` file from the website.
+2. Run the file.
+A wizard will then guide you through the rest of the installation.

 ### CMake status